 DENR must set a standard rate for guide fee.
 The Php1, 000 fees for 5 people is a rip-off.
 They must also be more vigilant about the Leave No Trace, No Camping, and No Cooking policies.
 Those who are caught violating these rules must render a community service such as (but not limited to): tree planting or cleaning the campsite and bringing down the garbage.

 Should you be lucky enough to reach the top of the monolith, spare the rocks from vandalizing your name.
 Those who’ll reach the top do not really care if you’ve already been there.

-September 01, 2017 – republishing this post as there’s a news going around that Mt.
+September 01, 2017 – republishing this post as there’s news going around that Mt.
 Palay-Palay will be opened anytime this month or early next month.
-Please be advised that the mountain is still CLOSED for now, until formal announcement from Cavite DENR / PENRO (Provincial Environment and Natural Resources Officer).
+Please be advised that the mountain is still CLOSED for now until a formal announcement from Cavite DENR / PENRO (Provincial Environment and Natural Resources Officer).
 (Check here for other places you can visit in Cavite while waiting for Mt.
 Palay-Palay’s reopening.)

 October 01, 2016 – Mt.
 Palay-Palay or Pico De Loro is currently CLOSED/OFF-LIMITS to any tourist right now until further notice.

 August 16, 2016, As of this writing, the Parrot’s Beak or Rock Monolith is off-limits to hikers but risk takers are able to climb it.
 When I say risk takers they are a.)
 Those who love adventures and challenges b.)
 Stubborn people who want to get what they what regardless of c.)
 Those who defy rules and guidelines just because of d.)
 All of the above.
 The monolith is off-limits to hikers, period.